-When choosing a flight instructor, it's not enough to make sure he or she has appropriate credentials, although that's obviously important, too.
+When choosing a flight instructor, it's not enough to make sure he or she has appropriate credentials, although that's important, too.
 You'll also want to know how long they've been employed at the school, where they learned to fly, how many hours they've accrued, and what their previous students say about them.

 Of course, there are not-so-good flight instructors with thousands of hours, and there are fresh, new instructors on top of their games.
 So don't go by flight hours alone when determining if an instructor is good or not.
-You'll really want to find someone who communicates well and makes you feel comfortable.
+You'll want to find someone who communicates well and makes you feel comfortable.

 Keep in mind that you can switch instructors at any point during your training if things don't work out.

 One of the best ways to find a good flight school is to call the nearest FAA Flight Standards District Office (FSDO) or a local FAA-designated examiner to ask them about local flight schools.
 While they might not give you specific details about individual training programs, the examiners at the FAA are familiar with the "good" and "bad" schools in the area.
 If a flight school has a history of FAA violations or aircraft accidents, for example, wouldn't you like to know before you invest time and money into it?